 Aval Ilayada

-Poovada prepared for Vishu is a bit different.
-Rice without removing husk (Nellu) is fried first, and then crushed to extract bran (Thavidu).
-Then it is powdered along with aval and malar (two rice products used during Hindu rituals), add sufficient water and mixed well to get the batter.
-Sugar or jaggery is not added.
-This batter is spread on banana leaf and a few coconut scraps are spread on top.
-Then the leaf is folded and contents are sealed well, and cooked by placing inside a round shaped earthen pot.
-This poovada is prepared during the auspicious occasion of special pooja done just before commence of farming, where cattle is tied to plough.
+Poovada prepared for Vishu is slightly different from the one made during other occasions.
+Rice with the husk intact (nellu) is first fried and then crushed to separate the bran (thavidu).
+This bran is then powdered along with aval and malar—two rice products commonly used in Hindu rituals.
+Sufficient water is added and the mixture is blended well to form a batter.
+Neither sugar nor jaggery is added.
+The batter is spread on a banana leaf, and a few coconut scraps are sprinkled on top.
+The leaf is then folded, sealed well, and cooked inside a round-shaped earthen pot.

 Poovada for Pilleronam